Emergency Room Visit: When to Go, What to Expect, Wait Times, and Cost

 If you have health insurance, be sure to check your plan documents to see what types of care options are eligible for coverage under your plan, including whether or not you need to stay in your plan’s network.

-Is taking an ambulance to the ER free?
+Is taking an ambulance to the emergency room free?

 An ambulance ride is not free, but your insurance may cover some of the costs for the ride, as well as the emergency room visit.
 Check your plan benefits to see what out-of-pocket expenses you are responsible for when it comes to an ambulance ride and a visit to the ER.